 Edgar Wallace 1875-1932 writer lived here

-6 Tressillian Crescent, SE4 Lewisham, London, United Kingdom where he lived
+6 Tressillian Crescent, SE4 Lewisham, London, United Kingdom where they lived

 Edgar Wallace Reporter Born London 1875 Died Hollywood 1931 Founder member of the Company of Newspaper Makers He knew wealth & poverty, yet had walked with kings & kept his bearing.
 Of his talents he gave lavishly to authorship - but to Fleet Street he gave his heart.

-Ludgate Circus, London, United Kingdom where he was
+Ludgate Circus, London, United Kingdom where they was